 4. The session links generated by Miradore are shown.
-Copy the links, and share the end-user link to the device user if you haven't done it on the previous step.
+Copy the links, and share the end-user link with the device user if you haven't done it during the previous step.

 - The end-user should open the link on the device that requires assistance.

 - The session links are accessible for an hour.